The two-day Dublin Racing Festival takes place at Leopardstown in February, with top-class jumps action across both days.

 The Joseph O’Brien-trained Edwulf was the Irish Gold Cup winner in the Festival’s first year, while Jessica Harrington’s Supasundae claimed the 2018 Irish Champion Hurdle.

-Willie Mullins has been the most successful trainer in Irish Derby history, enjoying 12 victories in the Grade 1 contest.
+Willie Mullins has been the most successful trainer in Irish Gold Cup history, enjoying 14 victories in the Grade 1 contest.

 Four of those victories came courtesy of Florida Pearl, who crossed the line first at Leopardstown in 1999, 2000, 2001 and 2004.

-Mullins has also had seven winners of the Irish Champion Hurdle – also the most achieved in the Day Two showpiece.
+Mullins has also has eight winners of the Irish Champion Hurdle – also the most achieved in the Day Two showpiece.

 The standout runner being Hurricane Fly, who claimed the Grade 1 contest five years in a row, from 2011 to 2015.